Commercial Injunction Solicitors

 If no notice was given to the defendant of the injunction application and the application was successful then the defendant will have to apply to have the injunction set aside.
 The court will fix the date at the ex parte hearing.

 We handle applications to set aside injunctions.
-If set aside, then the claimant will be required to satisfy its duty to compensate the defendant for loss during the period in which the injunction was in force.
+If the injunction is set aside, then the claimant will be required to satisfy it’s duty to compensate the defendant for loss during the period in which the injunction was in force.